 Domaine Joël Delaunay is a family-owned estate, located in the Touraine AOC.
 Today,...

 Domaine Joël Delaunay is situated on the bank of the Cher Valley, 50 kilometres east of Tours near the famous Château de Chenonceau.
 The soil is clay and silex (a mixture of flint and sand) and the pruning method is simple Guyot.
-The vineyards are planted with grass between the vines to control yields, and leaf thinning occurs in July to aid the maturity of the grapes.
+The vineyards are planted with grass between the vines to control yields.

 |Winemaker||Marie and Thierry Delaunay|

 Liberty Wines customers can order this wine directly from us.